SilverX21/ISSTechLogistics/README.md

 ## Endpoints:

+NOTE: To test the endpoints, you just need to click in the endpoint you want to test and then click in the "Try it out" button.
+After that you just need to fill the data you want and you're good to go :)

 - ProcessOrders -> To test this endpoint, you only need to provide a .csv file with the following requirements:
 	1. Must have the following headers: ShipmentId, Origin, Destination, Weight, DeliveryTime (this is case sensitive, write the names exactly like this);
 	This endpoint is used to provide the orders details so the program can calculate the data.
 This file is saved in your local machine and the path can be custom.